j3soon/whisper-to-input/README.md

    <img src='docs/images/17-choose-input-method.jpg' width='200'>
    <img src='docs/images/18-app-keyboard.jpg' width='200'>

+   > Please note that the keyboard GUI will look slightly different than the screenshots due to the fixes in [#50](https://github.com/j3soon/whisper-to-input/pull/50).

 8. Click the microphone button to start recording.
 After you finish speaking, click the microphone button again.
 The recognized text will be inputted into the text box.

 ## Keyboard Usage